jeugregg/coronavirusModel/README.md

 It also focuses on South Korea and France areas.

-Animated Maps are Available by Regions for  South Korea, France Regions, USA, China.
+Animated Maps are Available at Region-level for South Korea, France, USA, China.
-Also, more globaly other contries of the World.
+Also, more globally, at country-level for all other countries in the World.

 Also, this notebook scraps data from French and Korean Health official websites.
 If you discover the code, you can see how.